 Before your visit

 Information about your medical history is necessary for us to provide you with quality care.
-Please take a few moments to fill out the health history questionnaire found on our website (www.USFConcussionCenter.com) under the Patient Forms link.
-If you are able to complete a hard copy version of the questionnaire prior to your visit, please make sure that you bring it with you and inform the receptionist that you have completed the forms when you come in for your appointment.
+Please take a few moments to fill out the health history questionnaire found under the Patient Forms link or by clicking here.
+If you are able to complete a hard copy version of the questionnaire prior to your visit, please make sure that you bring it with you and inform the receptionist when you come in for your appointment that you have already completed the forms.
 All personal information you provide us will be kept secure and confidential and will not be shared with anyone without your permission.

 In order to properly evaluate your condition and to develop an individualized treatment plan, it may be necessary for our physicians to evaluate your outside medical records.
 If you have been previously seen for your present condition by an outside physician, you will need to contact your physician’s office and make arrangements to have your records available for our Concussion Center physicians to review.
 In addition, x-rays, MRI scans or any other diagnostic tests that have been recently performed and are related to your current condition should be obtained prior to your appointment.
 A radiologist report, if available, should also be obtained for your Concussion Center physician to review.
 We strongly encourage that you bring these pertinent documents with you to your visit instead of faxing, mailing or shipping them to our offices.

 Finally, please note that because we offer an integrated, multidisciplinary system of care, it is possible that during your visit you may be seen by one or more practitioners in addition to your physician.
-Therefore, we like to inform all patients that visits may take up to two or more hours.
+Therefore, we like to inform all patients that visits may take between 90 minutes and two hours.

-PLEASE BRING THE FOLLOWING INFORMATION WITH YOU TO YOUR FIRST VISITInsurance:
+PLEASE BRING THE FOLLOWING INFORMATION WITH YOU TO YOUR FIRST VISIT

 - Written insurance authorization for visit (required if you are insured under a managed care plan such as a PPO or HMO).